Today, one of my online meditation students asked me, “What do you think about when meditating?”

 Some meditators would say an absolute “No” because meditation is about mindfully observing the world, not thinking.
 However, in some types of meditation this simply is not true (see below).

 However, sometimes we should think during meditation.
 Some types of meditation directy ask us to think.
-So let’s look at those types.

 When you should think in meditation

-Before I get into the types of meditation that require thinking, let me just restate the definition of thinking.
+Before I get into the types of meditation that require thinking, let me just state the definition of thinking.
 Thinking is experiencing “ideas or opinions about something or somebody”.
 Thoughts are generally experienced as words in the mind, or as images.
 And there are some meditations that directly ask us to create mental words and images.

 Take Metta (Loving Kindness Meditation), for instance.

 Metta is a form of meditation in which we visualize giving and receiving warm feelings of love and kindness to and from other people.
 So already we do have some thoughts occurring because we are deliberately creating specific ideas about people.
 Metta also includes specific words to think.
 When we do Metta we think, “May [name of person] have love and kindness.
 May they be free from suffering.
 May they have the strength to overcome any obstacles in their lives”.

 There are other similar forms of meditation in which we deliberately create specific thoughts and feelings, such as Karuna (Buddhist compassion), which is all about cultivating compassionate thoughts and feelings for ourselves and other people.

 As you can see, there are indeed some types of meditation in which we think, and there has been ever since Buddha (in fact, arguably since before Buddha because some Hindu mantras require thoughts too).